Ship's cat: Kiddo

-Kiddo seemed to have stowed away on the airship America, when it left Atlantic City, New Jersey, in 1910 to cross the Atlantic Ocean.
-Initially, Kiddo was so upset by the experience, the cat had to be placed in a gunny sack and suspended beneath the airship's gondola.
-He eventually settled in and, evidently, was better at predicting bad weather than the barometer.
-The airship's engines eventually failed, and the small crew and Kiddo abandoned the America for lifeboats when they sighted the Royal Mail Ship Trent near Bermuda.
-Kiddo then was retired from being a ship's cat and was taken care of by Edith Wellman Ainsworth, the daughter of the American journalist, explorer, and aviator Walter Wellman who made the daring attempt.
+Kiddo the cat was apparently a stowaway on the airship America, when it departed Atlantic City, New Jersey, in an attempt to cross the Atlantic Ocean in 1910.
+Initially, Kiddo found the experience of air travel quite unpleasant and raised such a ruckus, the cat had to be placed in a gunny sack and suspended beneath the airship's gondola.
+He eventually settled in and evidently was better at predicting bad weather than the airship's barometer.
+America's engines failed and the small crew and Kiddo abandoned the dirigible for lifeboats and they sighted the Royal Mail Ship Trent near Bermuda.
+After their rescue, Kiddo was retired from being a ship's cat and was cared for by Edith Wellman Ainsworth, the daughter of the American journalist, explorer, and aviator Walter Wellman who made the aborted ocean crossing in the airship.

 Mrs Chippy

-Mrs Chippy (actually a male) was the ship's cat aboard Endurance, the ship used by Sir Ernest Shackleton for his Imperial Trans-Antarctic Expedition.
-When the ship was lost, having become trapped and eventually crushed in pack ice, Shackleton ordered five sled dogs and Mrs Chippy shot, as Shackleton had decided that the animals could not be kept during the arduous journey ahead.
+Mrs Chippy (actually a male) was the ship's cat aboard Endurance, the ship used by Sir Ernest Shackleton for his Imperial Trans-Antarctic Expedition in 1914.
+Endurance was destroyed in 1915 after becoming trapped in pack ice and sank; Shackleton then ordered four sled dogs and Mrs. Chippy shot, as he had decided that the animals could not be properly cared for during the arduous journey ahead and would likely not survive.

 Nansen

-Nansen (actually a female) was the ship's cat on Belgica, which was used for the Belgian Antarctic Expedition.
-She was brought on board by cabin boy Johan Koren, and was named after Fridtjof Nansen.
+Nansen (actually a female) was the ship's cat on Belgica, which was used for the Belgian Antarctic Expedition in 1897.
+She was brought on board by cabin boy Johan Koren and was named after Fridtjof Nansen.
 She died on 22 June 1898, and was buried in the Antarctic.